VojtaStavik/VSTextField/README.md

 # VSTextField
-Dead simple drop-in subclass of UITextField with super easy numbers formatting.
+Dead simple drop-in subclass of UITextField with super easy number formatting.

 ## How to use it?
 Just place the VSTextField.swift file into your project and replace your current UITextField with it.
 Then set: